2009 St Helens R.F.C. season: Round 25

 Another below-par performance saw Saints scrape past a youthful Huddersfield outfit by 12 points to 10, after being 10 points down.

 Round 26

-In a much improved performance, Saints are edged out by bitter rivals Leeds 18-10 in a third superb encounter of the season to all but end their hopes of a fifth consecutive League Leader's Shield.
+In a much improved performance, Saints were edged out by bitter rivals Leeds 18-10 in a third superb encounter of the season to all but end their hopes of a fifth consecutive League Leader's Shield.

 Round 27

-Saints are beaten by Catalans in the last game of the regular season to finish second in the league ladder behind Leeds.
+Saints were beaten by Catalans in the last game of the regular season to finish second in the league ladder behind Leeds.

 Challenge Cup 2009

 Round 4

-Saints just edge past a second epic in two weeks against Leeds in a bruising encounter - pulling through 22-18.
+Saints edged past a second epic in two weeks against Leeds in a bruising encounter - pulling through 22-18.

 Round 5

-Saints thrash Catalans Dragons 42-8 to reach the Quarter Finals.
+Saints thrashe Catalans Dragons 42-8 to reach the Quarter Finals.

 Quarter-Finals

-Saints trounce a spirited Gateshead Thunder side 66-6 to advance to a record ninth consecutive Semi-Final.
+Saints trounced a spirited Gateshead Thunder side 66-6 to advance to a record ninth consecutive Semi-Final.

 Semi-Finals

-Despite a Francis Meli hat-trick of tries, holders Saints were beaten 24-14 by Huddersfield.
+Despite a Francis Meli hat-trick of tries, the holders Saints were beaten 24-14 by Huddersfield.